wwatson4506/VGA_4BIT_T4/README.md

 - VGA_T4_Box_Test -- Demonstrates allocating memory for saving and recalling sections of video memory.
 - VGA_T4_Windows_Test -- A very simple windowing system.

+### Added sketches: 06-12-25
+- VGA_T4_Print_Window_demo.ino -- Demonstrates setting up a print window of various dimensions.
+Also demonstrates using colors, printing and scrolling.
+- VGA_T4_Scroll_Test.ino -- Demonstrates scrolling capabilities.
+Can scroll a print window in one of four directions, up, down, right and left.
+Also capable of scrolling graphics.

 All files are heavily commented.

 ### CHANGES: